woocommerce/qit-documentation/docs/advanced-usage/advanced-config-handlers.md

 While custom handlers primarily focus on fetching and preparing plugins or themes from external sources, you can also leverage them for advanced configuration scenarios.
 By extending the capabilities of custom handlers and combining them with environment configuration files (qit.yml or qit.json), you gain fine-grained control over how your test environment is built and tailored.

-## When to Use Advanced Config Handlers
+## When to use advanced config handlers

 - **Complex Dependency Graphs:** If your plugin relies on multiple external sources or must be built from several repositories, an advanced config handler can sequentially fetch and prepare each component.
 - **Conditional Logic:** Implement logic based on environment variables, branch names, or feature flags.
 For instance, use a different repository branch or build step depending on the test scenario.
 - **Integration with Private Artifact Repositories:** Combine authentication tokens, environment variables, and handler logic to fetch code from private registries or services like AWS S3, GCP, or Azure Storage.
 - **Version Pinning and Rollbacks:** Detect version changes (using `populate_extension_versions`) and decide which artifact to use.
 Allow easy rollbacks by referencing a previous commit or build artifact based on conditions defined in your config.

-## Example: Dynamic Branch Selection
+## Example: dynamic branch selection

 Suppose you want to dynamically choose a Git branch based on an environment variable set by your CI pipeline.
 In your `advanced-handler.php`: